guthriec/chriswguthrie/_pages/about.md

 ## Research Interests

-In general, I'm interested in algorithms which enable computational agents (robots, drones, AI assistants...) to continually learn, adapt, and pursue pro-social goals in "big worlds."
+In general, I'm interested in algorithms which enable computational agents (robots, drones, AI assistants...) to continually learn, adapt, and pursue pro-social goals in "big worlds" which cannot be fully modeled by the agent.

 ### Theory